Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 If you want to take a peek into Squamish’s backcountry and see the untouched land, a great way to do it is with this 35-minute Flightseeing tour in Squamish.
 You’ll get to sit back while your pilot takes you over the mountainous terrain that is the Squamish Valley.
 Keep an eye open for glaciers, alpine lakes, and snow-capped mountains.

-Click here to book your Squamish Explorer Flightseeing Tour!
+Book your Squamish Explorer Flightseeing Tour here!

 Where to Stay in Squamish